Skip to main content

 Another area of active research is the identification of reliable biomarkers to predict which patients are most likely to respond to anastrozole treatment.
 While the testosterone-to-LH ratio has shown promise in this regard, further validation is needed.
 Additionally, the impact of anastrozole on cardiovascular health is not fully understood.

-While some studies have suggested potential benefits related to improved and insulin sensitivity, others have raised concerns about the potential for adverse effects on lipid profiles.
+While some studies have suggested potential benefits related to improved body composition and insulin sensitivity, others have raised concerns about the potential for adverse effects on lipid profiles.
 The long-term cardiovascular safety of anastrozole in men remains an important area for future research.

 The use of anastrozole in male reproductive medicine represents a significant advancement in our ability to modulate the endocrine system for therapeutic benefit.
 Its influence extends far beyond simple estrogen suppression, encompassing a complex array of effects on the HPG axis, testicular function, and metabolic health.